cucac/truenas-influxdb-grafana/README.md

 # truenas-influxdb-grafana
-This is how to create your own customize TrueNAS dashboard using Grafana and influxDB
+This is how to create your own customize TrueNAS dashboard using Grafana and influxDb time series database.
+To view how to do it step by step, you can visit my YouTube channel for this custom TrueNAS dashboard

 ## Running on

     Grafana 7.1.4
     Influxdb 1.8.2

-    ## Configuration

-## Define your custom Ports, static local IP address, influxDb username and password.
+## Define your custom ports, local static IP address, InfluxDb username and password.
-To make things easier to remmeber, we will decide on what port and static local IP address to use for this logging server.
-Depends on your network settings, yours might be different from this.
-If defaults are used, ensure it doesn't conflit with other system ports you might have.
-Also, if firewall is enable on the system, we have to make sure these ports are allowed to pass through.
+To make things easier to remmeber, we will decide on what port and local static IP address to use for this logging server.
+Depends on your network settings, yours can be different from this.
+If default ports numbers are used, ensure they don't conflit with other system ports you might have running.
+Also, if firewall is enable on the system, make sure these ports are allowed to pass through firewall.

 	Software        Port Number
 	Grafana         9800
 	InfluxDB        9600

-Assign static local IP 192.168.11.50 (this IP should be within the range of TrueNAS local IP address so that TrueNAS can communicate with this logging server)
+Assign local static IP address. ie: 192.168.11.50 (this IP should be within the range of TrueNAS local IP address so that TrueNAS can communicate with this logging server)
 For influxDb username and password, please use your own imagination to create username and password here.
-I leave it here for reference purpose ONLY.
+I leave them here for reference purpose ONLY.

 	username: influx_admin
 	password: admin_Password

 ## Grafana Installation and Configurations
 Visit https://grafana.com/grafana/download to get instructions to install Grafana.
-But before Grafana installation, run this first
+But before Grafana installation, run this first to update the system

 	$ sudo apt update && sudo apt upgrade